Formal category theory in $\infty$-equipments I: Introduction

-These formal category theories associated with $\infty$-equipments are studied in \ref{section.formal-category-theory}, and it closely resembles the classical story.
-Most of the material that we will cover here, is inspired, or, is often completely analogous to the classical counterparts.
+We will demonstrate in \cref{section.formal-category-theory} that one can develop a satisfying category theory internal to an $\infty$-equipment.
+The theory that we will cover here is inspired and often analogous to that of strict proarrow equipments.
 Albeit in a different set-up, some of the theory dates back to Street and Walters \cite{StreetWalters}, Guitart \cite{Guitart}, and Wood \cite{Wood}.
-In the language of classical double categorical equipments, parts of the formal category theory introduced here can be found in the work of Shulman \cite{ShulmanEnInCats}.
-Classical \textit{virtual} equipments and their associated formal category play a role in the synthetic approach to $\infty$-category theory by Riehl and Verity as well \cite[Chapter 9]{RiehlVerity}.
-This work has also been a source of inspiration.
-In \ref{section.formal-category-theory}, we will define notions of \textit{fully faithful arrows}, \textit{weighted (co)limits}, \textit{pointwise Kan extensions} and \textit{exact squares} in an $\infty$-equipment, and study their properties.
-Under an extra \textit{pointedness} assumption on the equipments, one can also define notions of \textit{conical (co)limits}, and \textit{initial} and \textit{final} arrows.
-Under yet another extra (strong) assumption on the equipment, one may even retrieve an internal form of Quillen's theorem A, purely formally.
+In the context of strict double categorical equipments, parts of the formal category theory introduced here can be found in the work of Shulman \cite{ShulmanEnInCats}.
+The formal category theory inside strict equipments plays an important role in the synthetic approach to $\infty$-category theory by Riehl--Verity \cite{RiehlVerityFormal} \cite[Chapter 13]{RiehlVerity} as well, which has also been a source of inspiration.